 Wipe any excess coffee grounds from around the grounds basket lip (where it makes contact with the gasket) so the seal doesn’t leak.
 And every so often, make a “brew” with a tablespoon of baking soda.
 That will clean up the internal parts and keep it producing great tasting espressos.

-Over 290 customers give this product an average rating of well over 4 stars out of 5 on Amazon at the time of writing.
-The superior tasting espressos that it produces, and the fact that it's not made of aluminum figure prominently in the reviews.
+Over 350 customers give this product an average rating of well over 4 stars out of 5 on Amazon at the time of writing (May 2019).
+The superior tasting espressos that it produces, and the fact that it’s not made of aluminum figure prominently in the reviews.
 Its good looks and sturdy durability also go down well.

 Some have commented that the inside of the top chamber is hard to clean and wipe dry.
 Others have not noticed this.
 In any event, if you clean with the baking soda method you can just leave the parts to drain overnight.

 The Cuisinox Roma Stainless Steel Stovetop Espresso Maker is a hit with the vast majority of its users, who love the polished mirror-finish of its stainless steel exterior as well as the delicious coffee that they get from it.
-With the choice of a 10-Cup or 6-Cup model, this is an espresso maker that can bring great satisfaction to all coffee lovers.
+With the choice of a 10-Cup, 6-Cup or 4-cup model, this is an espresso maker that can bring great satisfaction to all coffee lovers.